jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Negative Force | the force from the desire of Existence that leads to separation, repulsion, and isolation, leading to Existence.
 Also, Shakti or Yin.
 Omnitheism | a paradigm that views all Supreme Entities as different versions of one Supreme Entity Passive Observation | Observing the object without doing anything to it.
-Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
+Personality Structure | Determines the DNA patterns of the body in order to reinforce the belief system [samskara] (Bashar) Positive feelings | feelings from the Positive Force that naturally make us feel lighter, such as happiness, contentment, love, peace.
 These are the result of being dharmic or being within one's true nature, since Existence is Positive
 Positive Force | the force or flow from the desire of Existence that leads to unification and attraction.
 Also, Shiva or Yang.
 Religion | a belief system that is centered around God (as Enki or Enlil for Judeo-Christian Religions) or gods (as more advanced beings)